fly-apps/dockerfile-rails/README.md

 Configuration:

 * `--bin-cd` - adjust binstubs to set current working directory
+* `--label=name:value` - specify docker label.
+Can be used multiple times.
+See [LABEL](https://docs.docker.com/engine/reference/builder/#label) for detail
 * `--no-prepare` - omit `db:prepare`.
 Useful for cloud platforms with [release](https://devcenter.heroku.com/articles/release-phase) phases
 * `--platform=s` - specify target platform.
 See [FROM](https://docs.docker.com/engine/reference/builder/#from) for details
-* `--label=name:value` - specify docker label.
-Can be used multiple times.
-See [LABEL](https://docs.docker.com/engine/reference/builder/#label) for detail
+* `--precompie=defer` - may be needed when your configuration requires access to secrets that are not available at build time.
+Results in larger images and slower deployments.

 Options are saved between runs into `config/dockerfile.yml`.
 To invert a boolean options, add or remove a `no-` prefix from the option name.